GU-CLASP/language-and-perception/meetings.md

   * B. Landau and R. Jackendoff. “what” and “where” in spatial language and spatial cognition.
 Behavioral and Brain Sciences, 16(2):217–238, 255–265, 1993.
 Background: B. Landau.
 Update on “what” and “where” in spatial language: A new division of labor for spatial terms.
 Cognitive Science, 41(2):321–350, 2016. (recommended by Mehdi) 2018-11-22

   * A. Conneau, G. Kruszewski, G. Lample, L. Barrault, and M. Baroni.
-What you can cram into a single vector: Probing sentence embeddings for linguistic properties. arXiv, arXiv:1805.01070 [cs.CL], 2018. (recommended by Bill) [link](https://arxiv.org/pdf/1805.01070.pdf) 2018-11-02
+What you can cram into a single vector: Probing sentence embeddings for linguistic properties. arXiv, arXiv:1805.01070 [cs.CL], 2018. (recommended by Bill), participants: Adam, ... [link](https://arxiv.org/pdf/1805.01070.pdf) 2018-11-02

   * W. Monroe, R. X. D. Hawkins, N. D. Goodman, and C. Potts.
 Colors in context: A pragmatic neural model for grounded language understanding.
 Transactions of the Association for Computational Linguistics, 5:325–338, 2017.
 2018-10-15  (recommended by Simon and Mehdi) [link](http://www.aclweb.org/anthology/Q17-1023)